 detaches <- death

 Now this is what I call natural justice.
-It makes the whole idea of desiring not to desire seem nonsensical.
+It makes the whole idea of chapter 64’s Therefore the sage desires not to desire seem nonsensical.
 In other words, I desire not to be full only when I feel stuffed.
-Is this any different than blonds who want to be brunette versus brunettes who want to be blond?
-Oh well, at least the Tao Te Ching is balanced nonsense—rid yourself of desires; allow yourself to have desires.
+This is like a brown-haired person and a blond-haired person longing for the hair color of the other.
+The beauty of the Tao Te Ching is that it is balanced nonsense — “Rid yourself of desires” yet “Allow yourself to have desires”.

 (1) Lau’s interpretation, “Allow yourself to have desires…” can be a little misleading.
 The literal Chinese is closer to this: Hence, normally without desire so as to observe its wonder.
 Normally have desire so as to observe its fate.

 Personally, I never had a problem allowing myself to have desire in the sense of giving myself permission.
 To the contrary, I’ve often gone overboard in the allowing department.
 The literal Chinese has a simpler matter-of-factness to it.
-Simply saying have desires avoids the moral connotation that saying allow desires might evoke.
+Simply saying, “Normally have desires” avoids some of the moral and free will connotation that saying “allow desires” can evoke.